seyhajin/monkey2/modules/monkey/docs/index/keywords-index.md

 #### Print

-Prints a String or a numeric Value to the output console.
+Prints a String or a numeric value to the output console.

 #### Private